CRM

 - Keep the live picture in one place.

-When the workflow is core to the business, owning the software usually works better.
+When the work is core to the business, owning the software usually works better.

-Quoting, approvals, routing, inventory movement, customer updates, reporting, and dashboards usually need more control than generic SaaS tools can give.
+Quoting, approvals, routing, inventory, customer updates, and reporting usually need more control.

-- Model the real workflow, including edge cases.
+- Model the real work, including edge cases.

 - Cut manual handoffs and patchwork steps.